Smashing Pumpkins’ Corgan wrestles with keeping NWA afloat

-AP Sports Writer (AP) — Billy Corgan wrestled with how to keep the NWA afloat during a pandemic.
+Billy Corgan wrestled with how to keep the NWA afloat during a pandemic.

 His wrestling company back from a hiatus, Corgan is set to return to the studio and produce more smash hits.